 I love going to op shops so it’s ideal for me.
 So much stuff comes in and people are so generous with their donations as well.
 People out the back sort the donations and price them, and then I take them out the front and put them on the shelves.

 People come in looking for all sorts of things, looking for bargains or for something special they need.

 Recently a person came in and her daughter was turning 12, so she wanted to have a nice party and she just needed a few extra things.
 So she looked through the linen and the manchester and came up with a few things and said, “Just what I need”.

 There’s always a bargain.
-We have good quality kids clothes and there’s always a special on, because we like to cycle through the clothes.
+We have good quality kids clothes and there’s always a special on somewhere in the store.

-You don’t need to buy new stuff because the things you can buy from the op shop are better quality and more interesting.
+You don’t need to buy new stuff because the things you can buy from the op shop are great quality and more interesting.

 What’s the most unusual thing someone has donated?

 A donation that came in a while ago and it was someone’s collection of black and white cows.